bbchk/personal_config/README.md

 ### TODO: nvim :

 P0
+- make sessionizer appear in floating window at center of screen
 - Learn how to use nvim harpoon
 - Learn how to use nvim fugitive
 - syntax highlighting for helm go templates